ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

    domain : str, 'full'
-       Specifies whether to analyze the full real space domain, or only the middle part of size *box_size*. time_slice : int
+       Specifies whether to analyze the full real space domain, or only the middle part of size *box_size*. time_slice : int, 49
-       Size of time window for averaging perp_fit_length : int
+       Size of time window for averaging perp_guess_x : array_like, 0.05
-       Number of points radially and poloidally to fit Gaussian over.
-Fitting over the whole domain usually does not produce a very good fit.
-Default = 20. perp_guess_x : array_like
-       Initial guess for radial correlation length in normalized rho_ref units. perp_guess_y : array_like
+       Initial guess for radial correlation length in metres. perp_guess_y : array_like, 0.1
-       Initial guess for poloidal correlation length in normalized rho_ref units. ky_free : bool, False
+       Initial guess for poloidal correlation length in metres. ky_free : bool, False
-      Determines whether ky is free during the poloidal fitting procedure. time_guess : int
+      Determines whether ky is free during the poloidal fitting procedure. time_guess : float, 1e-5
-       Initial guess for the correlation time in normalized GS2 units. box_size : array_like, [0.2,0.2]
+       Initial guess for the correlation time in seconds read in from the configuration file. time_guess_dec : float
+       Guess for the time correlation estimated by the decaying exponential. time_guess_grow : float
+       Guess for the time correlation estimated by the growing exponential. time_guess_osc : float
+       Guess for the time correlation estimated by the oscillating exponential. time_max : float, 1
+       Maximum correlation time in seconds.
+Values above `time_max` will be excluded. box_size : array_like, [0.2,0.2]
        When running correlation analysis in the middle of the full GS2 domain, this sets the approximate [radial, poloidal] size of this